mysticmind/reversemarkdown-net/README.source.md

 ## Features

 * Supports all the established html tags like h1, h2, h3, h4, h5, h6, p, em, strong, i, b, blockquote, code, img, a, hr, li, ol, ul, table, tr, th, td, br
-* Can deal with nested lists
+* Supports nested lists
 * Github Flavoured Markdown conversion supported for br, pre and table.
 Use `var config = new ReverseMarkdown.Config(githubFlavoured:true);`.
-By default table will always be converted to Github flavored markdown immaterial of this flag.
+By default the table will always be converted to Github flavored markdown immaterial of this flag.

 ## Copyright